Writing and Editing

 How to Write a Book Dedication

 When it comes to authors deciding how to write a book dedication, there’s often a lot of giving thanks.
 There are funny proclamations, curt pithiness, esoteric wit, or the occasional coy flirt.
 There are greetings and salutations.
-Yes, yes, when it comes authors dedicating their books, there runs a whole gamut of affection and charm and innuendo.
+Yes, yes, when it comes to authors dedicating their books, there runs a whole gamut of affection, charm, and innuendo.

 Read More